 To view potential county-owned sites for a new courthouse, click here.

-Smith County Judge Nathaniel Moran and Commissioners will hold Smith County Courthouse Citizen Input Meetings in each precinct of the county throughout November.
-They include:
+Smith County Judge Nathaniel Moran and Commissioners held Smith County Courthouse Citizen Input Meetings in each precinct of the county throughout November.
+They included:

 Over the past 20 years, numerous studies have been conducted to assess the needs of the courthouse and the judiciary, and offer suggestions on possible solutions.
 To view these studies, click on the links below.